Ship Guide

 Improving Ship Attributes

 CPU and Power Grid are two very important attributes of a ship.
-For this reason, I have a separate section near the beginning of this ship guide with information on how to boost cpu and power grid.
+For this reason, there is a separate section near the beginning of this ship guide with information on how to boost cpu and power grid.

 How to increase CPU